What is Private Home Care?

 Families should continue to conduct their patient support free from the concerns of proper patient care, scheduling, and patient comfort.
-We encourage patients and families to be open, clear and honest about all intentions, wants and needs regarding the standard of home care the patient desires.
+At Private Home Care, we encourage patients and families to be open, clear and honest about all intentions, wants and needs regarding the standard of home care the patient desires.
 There are legal documents such as trusts, living wills, power of attorney and advanced directives that help with this clarity.
 In addition, we encourage legacy planning and successor plans to add an additional layer of clarity.

 Our objective is to treat and care for the patient with VIP attention in conjunction with the proper attention to family “Uncertainty”.
 We develop rapport and trust gradually to allow the family members to conduct their personal and professional lives with “less uncertainty” and peace of mind.
 While it may be unreasonable to mitigate all worry and fear, we have the expertise to achieve this outcome.

 Most services are provided in the home, hotel, or another facility convenient to patients.
 The following abbreviations are used.

 Skilled nursing (SN) services are provided on an intermittent basis and are covered by most payors, including Medicare.
 These services are provided by a licensed Registered Nurse (RN), Licensed Practical Nurse (LPN) or Licensed Vocational Nurse (LVN).
 LPNs and LVNs are supervised by a Registered Nurse.

 Home Health Aide (HHA)

 A trained and certified health care worker who provides assistance to a patient in the home with personal care (as hygiene and exercise) and light household duties (as meal preparation) and who monitors the patient’s condition but does not advise or administer medication

 In some ways, working as a home health aide is similar to working as a nursing assistant.
 Most of the basic medical procedures and many of the personal care procedures will be the same.
 However, some aspects of working in the home are different: